PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 ```

 !!! note "Note"
-    Please wait until the world and robot models finish spawning.
-This may take longer when running for the first time.
+    Please wait until both the world and robot models have finished spawning.
+This process may take longer than usual, especially when running the program for the first time.

 In another terminal: